 Elleven Divine

-In a lively collaboration between queer community members and artists, a unique and uplifting street banner campaign will be unveiled that celebrates the rich history and promising future of the LGBTQIA2S+ scene in downtown Los Angeles.
-Strategically placed on "The Run," the banners will span 13 city blocks in locations that mark historical and modern-day significance and pay homage to a cherished era in downtown LA, which pre-dates the better-known West Hollywood.
+In a lively collaboration between queer community members and artists, a unique and uplifting street banner campaign was unveiled that celebrates the rich history and promising future of the Queer LGBTQIA2S+ scene in downtown Los Angeles.
+Strategically placed on "The Run," the banners will span 12 city blocks in locations that mark historical and modern-day significance and pay homage to a cherished era in downtown LA, which pre-dates the better-known West Hollywood.

-"The Run" was fondly known as a circuit of queer-friendly spaces (including bars and bookstores) traversing DTLA from Pershing Square to Main St. during a time when homosexuality was still criminalized (1940s-1960s).
-The community thrived and found solace within this vibrant enclave.
+"The Run" was fondly known as a circuit of queer-friendly spaces, including bars and bookstores, traversing DTLA from Pershing Square to Main St., and from 2nd to 6th streets during a time when homosexuality was still criminalized (1940s-1960s).
+The queer community of the time thrived and found solace within this vibrant enclave.

 As the banners take flight, the cherished memories and resilient spirit of "The Run" will be forever memorialized and honored.
 Drawing inspiration from iconic queer districts like "Castro" in SF and "Boystown" in Chicago, they aim to invigorate "The Run" with a sense of unity and belonging.